nikl881/food-delivery-app/README.md

     * Internet Explorer

 Mockups and sketches were also used to continuously build and deliver in accordance to the initial plan and design of the website.
 In the final phase of the project, the opinion of a number of people was asked.
-We used professinoals and non professionals to see iff the site functions properly from a certain perspective.
+I asked programmers and non professionals to see iff the site functions properly from a certain perspective.
 In order to be able to check whether the code functions as it was conceived during the design phase, we tested the functions on a basis of different scenarios.
 Below the main features described that are basic functions as currently available on the site.